Skip to content

 What will happen to my Veterans benefits?

 The Department of Veterans Affairs (VA) will continue to process and deliver benefits to veterans, including compensation, pension, education, and housing benefits.
-VA Medical Centers, Outpatient Clinics, and Vet Centers will be open as usual and providing all services.
 Check the VA website for updates.

 Is the Internal Revenue Service (IRS) open?

-The IRS will remain fully operational for five (5) business days following this shutdown.
-If you filed for a six-month extension for your tax returns in April, you are still required to file by October 15, 2025.
+The IRS has paused many taxpayer services, including answering phone calls.
+The Taxpayer Advocate Service has also ceased operations.
+If you filed for a six-month extension for your 2024 tax returns in April, you are still required to file by October 15, 2025.
 Check the IRS website for updates.

 How is the Small Business Administration (SBA) impacted during a shutdown?